josephburkhart/TRAC-Collation/README.md

 # TRAC-Collation
 This repository contains some notebooks for collating data published by the [Transactional Records Access Clearinghouse](https://trac.syr.edu/) (TRAC) in their [immigration toolkit](https://trac.syr.edu/immigration/tools/).
-This repository is very experimental, and files may change significantly without warning.
-In the future, I may refactor the notebooks into a proper module or package.
+This repository is still experimental, and files may change without much warning.

 # Requirements
 - selenium 4.17.0 (earlier might work but no guarantees)